 Leicester have since become a consistently competitive force in the Premier League, spurred on by goals from Jamie Vardy and the tactical astuteness of current manager Brendan Rodgers.

-In May 2021, Leicester City won the FA Cup for the first time in the club's history after beating Chelsea 1-0 in the final.
+In May 2021, Leicester City won the FA Cup for the first time in their history and continued this success by winning the Community Shield in the following August.

 Foundation and early history

 Leicester City FC were founded in 1884 as Leicester Fosse FC.
 They moved from a field near Fosse Road to Filbert Street in 1891 and became part of the Football League in 1894.